lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

-Notice that we added two things: the **bundle.js** in the head (we will create it later), and the script at the bottom of the body, to effectively insert our **MyComponent** into the desired target.
+Notice that we added two things: the **bundle.js** in the head (we will create it later), and the script at the bottom of the body, to effectively insert our svelte component (**MyComponent**) into the desired target.

 Note: optionally we can add a **bundle.css** link in the head if our svelte component actually uses some css styling, but for the sake of simplicity we will ignore it for now.